9 Industrial

 9.1 Introduction

 Industrial facilities are major emitters stemming from high electricity demand, on-site fuel combustion, and industrial processes.
 The data presented here are aggregations of industrial point source reporting to state and federal agencies.
 Care must be taken to avoid double-counting in this sector, as industry includes emissions from power plants, waste facilities, and natural gas combustion that can be counted in other sectors.
 Natural gas combustion is the most difficult class to account for, as natural gas is delivered both within and without the services of utilities.
-Additionally, smaller emitters are not required to report to state and federal agencies, meaning a small but potentially significant slice of industrial emissions may be missing.
+Our analysis assumes (and thus omits) all natural gas combustion reported to EPA and MPCA are utility sourced except for the two refineries in boundary, which appear to have direct natural gas pipeline access.
+Smaller emitters are not required to report to state and federal agencies, meaning a small but potentially significant slice of industrial emissions may be missing, though any natural gas combustion is likely to be included in our utility demand analysis.

 9.2 Results